syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 ---
 layout: post
-title: Data labels in WinUI Chart control | Syncfusion
+title: Data labels in WinUI Chart control | Syncfusion®
-description: This section explains about how to configure the data labels and its features in Syncfusion WinUI Chart (SfPolarChart) control.
+description: This section explains about how to configure the data labels and its features in Syncfusion® WinUI Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug